pat5080/ClosestPointQuery/README.txt

 4. The program allows you to input a custom query point or the default (1.5,1.5,1.5).
 Then you must specify the maximum search distance.

 NOTE: The ply file to be read by the program is assigned in main.cpp.
 It's currently set to "icosahredron.ply" in the assets folder.
 To load a different ply file, change the file name in the const string filename variable in main.cpp.
 Remember that the pathway to the ply file is relative to the build folder.
-The doxygen_domentation directory contains index.html which can be opened in a web browser to view documented code.